 - Encrypt data both at rest and in transit

-Read more about IoT security best practices in this blog post.
+Read more about IoT development best practices in this guide.

 Even if a lot of your IoT data is related to products, rather than actual people, it still has the potential to impact privacy.
 Information provided by an Internet-connected vehicle, for example, can affect the privacy of the car owner if there’s a record of who owns that vehicle.
 Once a connected product is in a customer’s hands, all data broadcast through the product could be considered “personal data.”
 That means you need to apply “privacy by design principles” when it comes to gathering, storing, and processing any data.